Anne Bobby

-Anne Marie Bobby (born December 12, 1967) is an American actress, voice artist, playwright and author, best known for her role as Lori Winston, the heroine in Clive Barker's Nightbreed and Brigid Tenenbaum in the BioShock series.
+Anne Marie Bobby (born December 12, 1967) is an American actress, voice actress, playwright and author, best known for her role as Lori Winston, the heroine in Clive Barker's Nightbreed and Brigid Tenenbaum in the BioShock series.
 She was praised by The Washington Post for her portrayal of Tallasse in What the Deaf Man Heard (1997).
 The Los Angeles Times called Bobby's Tallasse "a sensitive, insightful portrayal."

 Bobby also played a police officer in Cop Rock and in 2016, the New York Times compared her performance in, "Why Can't a Man Be More Like a Woman?" to a Broadway performance.
 In another musical, Groundhog, Bobby was praised for her duets and solos.

 She attended NYU, where she studied Anthropology and Classics.